tdmadam/OMCI-for-SFP-Stick/README.md

 Work on omci-wireshark-dissector which is the most popular software used for OMCI decoding started about 10 years ago.
 The original repository is still on google code. https://code.google.com/archive/p/omci-wireshark-dissector/

 Fortunately for us, omci-dissector plugins are now part of the Wireshark plugin repository.
-The latest version available is 14-3-13-r11. https://wiki.wireshark.org/Contrib#Protocol_Dissectors
+The latest available version from 2014 is 14-3-13-r11. https://wiki.wireshark.org/Contrib#Protocol_Dissectors

+I recommend using <b>omci.lua</b> from my repository, as I have started updating this file with the missing MEs.

+The following description is a general overview that applies to most devices.
+Detailed instructions for <b>RTL9601CI V2801F, RTL9601D DFP-34X-2C2 or BCM68380 Broadcom</b> devices can be found at the bottom of the page.

 ## Wireshark plugins installation